4 Case Studies

 Position in feed (subsequently referred to only as “position”) is our main independent variable.
 Because we randomized the order in which the content appeared (i.e., position acts as a within-subject factor) and because we excluded observations positioned at the beginning and the end of the feed, we observe a sample mean of 20.58 as well as a minimum and maximum of 3 and 38, respectively.
 As, we randomly manipulated the position in which each post was displayed exogenously between subjects, each sequence in which participants browsed through ads was unique.

-In ?fig-brand-order, each line represents the number of times a sponsored post for a specific brand appeared at each position across all participants.
-As the placements were fully randomized, we observed some random variability that naturally fluctuates around the expected value of 7.5 impressions per position (as indicated by dashed lines).1 Taken together, this suggests that randomization within the DICE app was effective.
+In Figure 4.4, each line represents the number of times a sponsored post for a specific brand appeared at each position across all participants.
+As the placements were fully randomized, we observed some random variability that naturally fluctuates around the expected value of 7.5 impressions per position (as indicated by dashed lines).4 Taken together, this suggests that randomization within the DICE app was effective.

 We measured dwell times as the number of seconds at least 50 percent of a post’s pixels were visible on screen.
 We log-transformed the raw dwell times to reduce skewness.
 Unlike Case Study 2, where we focused on a single post (i.e., the KLM ad), the focal posts of interest (i.e., ads) in this Case Study vary in their post height.
 Thus, and as described in the “Behavioral Data” section of the DICE App Implementation, we normalized our dwell time measure by dividing it by post height to control for differently sized posts (i.e., the height in pixels of the corresponding sponsored post on a participant’s screen).